Customer stories

 “We were just connecting random tools and hoping to make a narrative out of that.”

-After the initial setup, led by Steve and Wild Earth’s COO and CFO, their DIY approach proved unsustainable for the company’s growing demands.
+After the initial setup, their DIY approach proved unsustainable for the company’s growing demands.

 “I was running around like a crazy person meeting with team members, running queries, maintaining the website, working with our head of growth, managing email, helping the CX team, all while keeping up with my day-to-day,” recalls Steve.

-So, they hired a data engineer to alleviate the pressure valves.
+They hired a data engineer to help, but the roadblocks didn’t disappear.

 The challenges of finding accurate data with a growing team